Stocks skid as US imposes tariffs and allies retaliate

-U.S. stocks are falling Thursday after the Trump administration announced that it will impose tariffs on steel and aluminum imported from Europe, Canada and Mexico.
-Canada and Mexico responded with tariffs of their own and the European Union is expected to follow suit.
+U.S. stocks skidded Thursday after the Trump administration said it is imposing tariffs on steel and aluminum imported from Europe, Canada and Mexico.
+Canada and Mexico responded with tariffs of their own, and the European Union is expected to follow suit.

 Continue Reading Below